mahdieh-Raeyati/coworking-space-/README.md

 # coworking-space-
-Coworking space front end code (Ordered by :Tehran University Science and Technology Park)
+-Coworking space front end code (Ordered by :Tehran University Science and Technology Park)

-Developed by:react
+-Developed by : react

-This is a complete front-end project for booking a Coworking space, which was developed on the order of Tehran University Science and Technology Park.
+-This is a complete front-end project for booking a Coworking space, which was developed on the order of Tehran University Science and Technology Park.

-pages have skeleton loading and are responsive to different screen widths.
+-pages have skeleton loading and are responsive to different screen widths.

-You can see the final result below:
+-You can see the final result below:

 ![bookHistory](https://github.com/mahdieh-Raeyati/coworking-space-/assets/115537868/7f15a4cc-2c11-4726-aa2c-0f9ec7916142)